Tokyo Metro, The Best Way To Explore Tokyo

 Tokyo Metro Day Pass Tickets

-Tokyo Metro offers these day-pass tickets and you can buy them from the Tokyo Metro Information Counter in the subway stations.
+Tokyo Metro offers these day-pass tickets, which you can buy from the Tokyo Metro Information Counter in the subway stations.
+Ask the friendly staff, and they will likely point you in the right direction.
+Some of the staff speak English too.

-The day-pass tickets are in the form the 24, 48 and 72-hour tickets which means you can use them multiple times, per person.
+The day-pass tickets are 24, 48 and 72 hours, which means you can use them multiple times per person.

 - Tokyo Metro 1 Day Pass – ¥800 (RM31.00 or US6.95)